List of The Worst Witch characters: Mildred Hubble

-In The Worst Witch and the Wishing Star, as she starts fourth year, Mildred is promoted to Lantern Monitor of the school.
-When she makes an idle wish on a shooting star, she finds herself with an unexpected new pet in the form of a dog, Star, who displays a surprising aptitude for doing tricks on the broomstick.
-Although there is some objection to Star's presence, after he and Mildred help Cackle's win a competition among three different schools to earn money for a new swimming-pool (albeit after Star accidentally ruined their original plans for a broomstick ballet display), Mildred is granted special permission for Star to be her broomstick companion instead of Tabby.
+In The Worst Witch and the Wishing Star, Mildred is promoted to Lantern Monitor of the school as she begins her fourth year.
+When she makes an idle wish on a shooting star, she gains an unexpected new pet: Star, a dog who does tricks on the broomstick.
+Although there is some objection to Star's presence, Mildred receives special permission for Star to be her broomstick companion (instead of Tabby) after he and Mildred help the school win a competition to earn money for a new swimming pool.

-Though she is clumsy and bumbling, Mildred's intentions are good and she is well-meaning, despite almost getting expelled in The Worst Witch Strikes Again.
-Although she has trouble training her cat, Tabby, who is grey with black stripes rather than the required black as they 'ran out of black ones' when handing out cats, Mildred is nevertheless very fond of him, enjoying cuddling up to him in bed, and even risking expulsion to take him with her on holiday after she is forced to give him up in The Worst Witch All at Sea, and is upset when they suggest that her new dog Star replace Tabby as her broomstick companion until Miss Cackle clarifies that they intend for Tabby to remain as her general pet.
-She also has three bats in her room, which she has named Winky, Blinky, and Nod in the series; by the fourth book in the series, the number of bats has grown to eight.
+Clumsy and bumbling, Mildred is well-meaning despite her near-expulsion in The Worst Witch Strikes Again.
+Although she has trouble training Tabby (who is grey with black stripes instead of the required black, since they "ran out of black ones" when handing out cats), Mildred is fond of him.
+She enjoys cuddling up to him in bed, risks expulsion to bring him on holiday after being forced to give him up in The Worst Witch All at Sea, and is upset when it is suggested that Star replace him as her broomstick companion until Miss Cackle says that they intend Tabby to remain her general pet.
+Mildred has three bats in her room (Winky, Blinky, and Nod); by the fourth book in the series, the number of her bats has grown to eight.

-Mildred is tall and thin and has long, waist-length, black hair which she wears in two messy pigtails, whereas in The Worst Witch Saves the Day, Mildred has what Miss Hardbroom calls "a bad hair day", after borrowing Maud's styling brush and getting her hair tangled in it.
-Ethel chops off the styling brush but then cuts off all of Mildred's hair to hide it.
-In a false attempt at kindness, Ethel gave Mildred a hair-growth potion which, unfortunately, makes Mildred's hair grow so long and so fast that it practically engulfs the whole school.
+Mildred is tall and thin, with waist-length black hair which she wears in two messy pigtails.
+In The Worst Witch Saves the Day, she has what Miss Hardbroom calls "a bad hair day" after borrowing Maud's styling brush and getting her hair tangled in it.
+Ethel chops off the styling brush, and cuts off all of Mildred's hair to hide it.
+In a false attempt at kindness, Ethel gives Mildred a hair-growth potion which makes her hair grow so quickly that it nearly engulfs the school.